MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     |Select a resource group for new resources.|`cosmosdb-mongodb-function-resource-group`|Select the [resource group](tutorial-vscode-serverless-node-install.md#create-a-resource-group) you created in the first article of this series.|
     |Select a location for new resources.|Select the recommended region.||

-1. In a Visual Studio Code integrated bash terminal, install the npm package:
+1. In a Visual Studio Code terminal, install the npm package:

     ```bash
     npm install mongoose